adhirchakravarti/chat-app/README.md

+*** Work In Progress ***
 Simple Chat application created using React and the pusher ChatKit Api: https://pusher.com/chatkit